EveryVoiceTTS/EveryVoice/readme.md

 This repo follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

-You can install our standard Git hooks by running these commands in your sandbox:
+Make sure our standard Git hooks are running these commands in your sandbox (if you used our `make-fresh-env.sh` script then this step is already done for you.):

 ```sh
 pip install -r requirements.dev.txt